lhapaipai/symfony-vite-dev/docs/src/guide/assets.md

 The `manifest.json` file is needed to get the versioned filename of assets files, like font files or image files.

-so you can use [Symfony's Asset component](https://symfony.com/doc/current/components/asset.html) and its `asset` function to reference your assets in your twig files.
+so you can use [Symfony's Asset component](https://symfony.com/doc/current/components/asset.html) and its `asset` function to reference your assets in your Twig files.
 To enable this association between Symfony and your `manifest.json` file, you will need to use `ViteAssetVersionStrategy`.

 ```yaml